learningequality/sushi-chef-pradigi/README.md

 Future Updates
 --------------
   - Revisit when games with Android API fixed
-  - Revisit when missing English games added
-  - Optional: load string translations for all languages from shared spreadsheet (not needed right now)
+  - Optional: load string translations for all languages from shared spreadsheet